AGITOS Support Programme

 The BWF and its Continental Confederations will work with any Member Association and National Paralympic Committees, wishing to submit an application to the AGITOS Foundation GSP.

-Upcoming 2020 project in Uganda is coming soon.
+Upcoming 2022 project in Barbados is coming soon.

 Lima, Peru (2017)

 In partnership with the AGITOS Foundation, the BWF delivers opportunities for athletes to attend education workshops, covering a variety of topics annually.
 Athletes are at the heart of everything we do and Proud Paralympian provides opportunities for athletes to be supported off the court, as well as on the court.

 Proud Paralympian workshops are delivered by certified Proud Paralympian Ambassadors and cover a variety of topics including;

 - Athlete Health and Well-being